Increase Happiness with Yoga - Aura Wellness Center

 Identify Your Frustrations

-When you have this time to focus on yourself and your needs, you may also get the opportunity to discover what it is that is really frustrating you and bringing you negative energy.
-Sometimes, the answer is right in front of you, but you can’t see it until you have this mental space and clarity that yoga can provide.
+When you have this time to focus on yourself and your needs, you may also get the opportunity to discover what it is that is frustrating you and bringing you negative energy.
+Sometimes, the answer is right before you, but you can’t see it until you have this mental space and clarity that yoga can provide.
 Only in identifying your frustrations can you begin to resolve them, and yoga may be just the answer that you need to get started on creating resolutions.

 Routine

-Some people feel as though they have virtually no free time whereas others find themselves with a bit too much free time.
-For example, if you have a particular month off from work, you may discover that you spend the majority of your time lounging on the couch.
-Also, when you have too much free time, you may start thinking about all of the negative situations that could arise.
-Whether your mind starts to create negative scenarios or you feel as though you are not making the best use of your time, you can fill some of that space with yoga.
-Getting into a routine can make you feel inspired and increase happiness with yoga.
+Also, when you have too much free time, you may start thinking about all the negative situations that could arise.
+Whether your mind starts to create negative scenarios or you feel you are not making the best use of your time, you can fill some of that space with yoga.
+Getting into a routine can inspire you and increase your happiness with yoga.

 Freedom from Electronics

 If you’re lucky, you’ll have a yoga teacher who requests that you silence and put away electronic devices while you are in class.
 Just think of how distracting text messaging would be in a room that is supposed to exude silence and meditation.
-Texting is so in opposition to the premise of yoga that teachers can provide poses that can help with text neck.
-Consider the last time you put your electronics away for awhile; you probably felt quite free.

 Creativity Building

-Yoga is an exercise, but it is also an art.
-You are creating art with your body when you engage in the poses.
-Integrating this type of art into your life on a regular basis might inspire you to do so in other ways.
-For example, you may decide to return to a creative pursuit that you loved when you were younger, such as painting, or you opt to try out the theatrical arts or drawing.
+For example, you may decide to return to a creative pursuit that you loved when you were younger, such as painting, or you may opt to try out the theatrical arts or drawing.
 Many people know that their artistic pursuits help them to release negative energy, and participating in yoga can inspire these activities.

 Community Setting

 When humans are young children, they are often a part of communities in many ways.
-They may participate in sports teams or clubs at their schools, and they generally part of an educational environment.
-However, that sense of community can dwindle a bit as people grow older and find themselves with careers, homes and families of their own.
-Instead of longing for that sense of community to return to your life, you can regain it yourself by joining a yoga group.
-Motivate yourself to engage with other members before and after class, and you can even more so feel the benefits of the community at work.
+They may participate in sports teams or clubs at their schools, and they are generally part of an educational environment.
+However, that sense of community can dwindle a bit as people grow older and find themselves with careers, homes, and families of their own.

 Teaching Yoga with Gentle Guidance

-An important member of the yoga community is the teacher.
-Whether you currently are a teacher or are training to become one, consider how the way that you guide the class can have a profound effect on how all of you release your negative energy.
 Using a soothing voice and helping students to discover their best selves are both important techniques to employ.
 Remember that the benefits are for you as well.
 In providing this type of positive energy for your class, you are also doing so for yourself.

 Sense of Accomplishment

-Think about how creating positive energy helps to eliminate the negative energy and lift your spirits.
-One of the ways that you can create positive energy for yourself is buy having a sense of accomplishment.
-Whether you are proud of yourself for taking the initiative to join a new class or you are seeing major improvements since you first started taking yoga classes, you can feel a strong sense of accomplishment.
-Knowing that you have conquered new goals is enough to get rid of negative energy you are feeling and replace those vibes with positive emotions.
+Whether you are proud of yourself for taking the initiative to join a new class or seeing significant improvements since you first started taking yoga classes, you can feel a strong sense of accomplishment.
+Knowing that you have conquered new goals is enough to eliminate the negative energy you are feeling and replace those vibes with positive emotions.

 © Copyright – Aura Wellness Center – Publications Division